yashodhah/yashodhah/README.md

 - :computer:  Senior Software Engineer at TrustPayments.
 - :keyboard:  Speaking Java, TypeScript and sometimes JavaScript.
 - 👀  Interested in Cloud Computing, Enterprise Software Designs and Web Security
 - 🌱  Always learning by questioning everything and connectings the missing dots.
-Current focus is on AWS
+Current focus is on AWS and specialy on security

 <!---
 yashodhah/yashodhah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.